‘I sat in the room with her, and played the song that we always joked would be our first dance at our wedding.'

 A man who lost his girlfriend unexpectedly is now motivated to fulfill her last wish.
 The couple had been attending a friend's wedding in Italy with her boyfriend Aidan Solan just a few months before Alex Halley passed away.
 The 27-year-old, who Aidan referred to as a "caricature of a good person," had been unwell, and it was during their vacation that a doctor called to inform them that she had cervical cancer.
 Although the pair first believed Alex's stomach issues were a result of coming off the pill, Aidan explained that "your mind always goes to the most positive potential outcome", but just eight weeks after she was diagnosed, Alex was dead, at the age of just 27, reported Mirror.

-The London-based couple got a call from the doctors in August of this year while celebrating a friend's wedding in Italy.
+The London-based couple got a call from the doctors in August 2022, while celebrating a friend's wedding in Italy.
 Since Alex was not feeling well, the couple had already decided to cancel their trip early with the intention of returning later.
 Alex started crying right after the call, but Aidan claims it took him two days to realize what had happened.
 Speaking to the Mirror, Aidan, 29, said: "I don't know whether it was a panic attack or what, but I was just hysterically, hysterically crying.
 I couldn't stop.
 The following several months for Aidan were "a bit of a blur," with Alex coming and going from the hospital until she was admitted as an inpatient five weeks before she passed away.
 Her mother would be by her side every day, and Aidan would take over in the evenings after work.